 If you see that the percentage of SALADS sold stays about the same that’s good.
 But if the percentage drops and is not replaced with another appetizer or dessert sale, then you will see your guest check average drop because instead of purchasing 3 course (appetizer, salad & entrée or whatever), they have cut out the salad course and not replaced it with something else.
 This tracking process is a good way to evaluate restaurant menu trends and determine whether your changes have had the impact you are looking for.

-7. The BERRY SALAD has both a below average margin and very poor sales.
+7. The BERRY SALAD has both a below-average margin and very poor sales.
 This combination designates it as a “Dog” menu item and it should be 86’d from the menu.
-It doesn’t mater if its in the #4 Margin Rank slot (there are only 5 items in the SALADS category), if it is both a poor seller and has a low margin for the group, remove it and drive sales to the other higher margin salads.
+It doesn’t matter if it’s in the #4 Margin Rank slot (there are only 5 items in the SALADS category), if it is both a poor seller and has a low margin for the group, remove it and drive sales to the other higher margin salads.

 7. Similar to the BERRY SALAD, the PISTACHIO HALIBUT and ROCK FISH are also on the chopping block to be removed from the menu due to the combination of poor margin and poor sales.
 Either remove them without a replacement to drive sales to your other items and save on prep time, or replace them with a new dish.